 Translation Requirements for Validation of European Patents

 A patent that has been granted by the European Patent Office may subsequently be made effective in any of the countries for which a designation, extension or validation fee has been paid.
 This process is commonly known as “validation” of the European patent.

-Some countries impose translation requirements as part of the validation procedure.
+For direct national validation of a European patent, some countries impose translation requirements as part of the validation procedure.
 In general, any required translations must be submitted within three months of the grant date of the patent.

-The translation requirements imposed vary significantly between the different countries.
+The translation requirements vary significantly between the different countries.
 The majority of European patents are in English, and for such patents, the following requirements apply:

 The attached annex sets out the requirements for each country, including the appointed language where relevant.
 As is evident from the annex, in some countries it is possible to re-use a translation prepared for another country with the same appointed language.
 For example, a Greek translation can be used in both Greece and Cyprus, an Italian translation can be used in both Italy and San Marino, a Croatian translation can be used in both Croatia and Bosnia & Herzegovina, a Serbian translation can be used in Serbia, Montenegro and Bosnia & Herzegovina, and a Romanian translation can be used in both Romania and Moldova.

-Country Code | Country | Translation Requirement |
+Country code | Country | Translation requirement |

 AL | Albania | Claims only into Albanian |